OH cards: Similar decks

-Using the same structural idea as The OH Cards, and with a more recent history, Shadow Cards provide an electronic demonstration on how the combination of word and picture works, but with a different process and simpler imagery (crayons rather than watercolour).

 Many artists, writers, and people with distinct visions have explored the card deck as a vehicle for certain kinds of expression.
 Many decks lend themselves especially well to the practice of meditation.
 Visual images provide a rich focus for contemplation and gentle examination of undertones, overtones, similarities, contrasts, references.
 Some, like the microscope photographs of water crystals by Masuro Emoto seem devoid of literary references, others, such as Caroline Myss’s Archetype Cards are rich troves of mythical references, symbolism and depth psychology.

-Cards of many kinds have been published under the aegis of New Age and Alternative Medicine.
+Cards of many kinds have been published under the aegis of new age and alternative medicine.
 Many of them depend heavily on words, often inspirational, and the graphic element is secondary, illustrative.
-Many of these decks offeraffirmations.
+Many of these decks offer affirmations.
 For example, Louise Hay’s Wisdom Cards can be accessed on–line.
 Very popular among affirmation users are the Angel Cards, developed by Kathy Tyler and Joy Drake.
 There are also two deck of cards published by [Findhorn Press], the Angels of Light cards authored by Diana Cooper, who also created the Atlantis Oracle Cards, and The Dragon Cards developed by Polly Waterfield.

 The game Dixit uses a similar deck of surreal, evocative pictures for which players decide interpretations.

 The roleplaying game Everway makes heavy use of art cards during character creation and uses a deck similar to OH cards or Tarot during play as a source of random events and for resolution of actions.